 Generally, the more you pay the lighter you will get.
 An MSR Elixir 2 person is $249 and weighs 5 pounds.
 The MSR Freelite 2 is $489 and weighs 2.5 pounds.
 Double the price for half the weight but in the long run, you don't remember what you paid for something, only if you are happy with it.
 I'm a big believer in buy once, cry once.
 If you buy a cheaper option than you truly need you will be buying a new tent next year making it more expensive overall.

-If you are just getting into backpacking, Eureka is where a lot of folks start.
-Not super light but a really good value and well made.
-The Midori is roomy, has good ventilation and a gear loft.
-Fast, light from a big brand with a good warranty.
+If you are just getting into backpacking, REI is where a lot of folks start.
+The Passage 2 is not super light but a really good value and well made.
+The tent is roomy, has good ventilation, and fully freestanding.
+Fast setup and relatively lightweight from a big brand with a good warranty.

 Weight: 4 lbs 13 oz

 I'm a big fan of the Hubba series as they are relatively light and easy to set up.
 The pole system is interconnected so you have one pole but it acts like two.
 You just need to check it out to see what I mean.
 The poles are made by Easton which gives both lightweight and durability.

 For the weight of the tent, it gives you a lot of headroom making it comfortable to hang out in.

 MSR has a lifetime warranty on their tents giving you peace of mind that if you run into a problem that you will be taken care of.
 And since they are such a big company they are sold everywhere making it easier to find a good deal on one.

 Weight: 3 lbs 8 oz

 Most house brand products are cheap but not very good.
 REI bucks this trend.
 Their Quarter Dome SL2 tent is light and reasonably priced.
 It has all the modern features like DAC poles, a color-coded system for ease of set up, and lots of internal accessory pockets and hang points.